 - Place the projector in a horizontal position no greater than 8 degrees off axis. - Locate the projector in a well-ventilated area without any obstructions to intake or exhaust vents.
-Do not place the projector on a tablecloth or other soft covering that may block the vents. - Locate the projector at least 4' (1.2 m) away from any heating or cooling vents. - Use only approved ceiling mounts. - Use only the power cord provided.
-A surge-protected power strip is recommended. - Refer to this manual for proper startup and shutdown procedures. - This product has a lamp which contains a very small amount of mercury.
-Wash hands after cleaning the area and handling the ruptured lamp.
-Dispose of it as required by local, state or federal ordinances and regulations.
-For more information see www.eiae.org. - In the unlikely event of a lamp rupture, particles may exit through the projector vents.
-When the projector is turned on, keep people, food, and drinks out of the "keep out" area under and around the projector, as indicated by the "X" areas below.
+Do not place the projector on a tablecloth or other soft covering that may block the vents. - Locate the projector at least 4' (1.2 m) away from any heating or cooling vents. - Use only approved ceiling mounts. - Warning: To prevent eye injury if the projector is ceiling mounted, wear protective eyewear before opening lamp door.
+A warning sticker is included with the user documentation.
+Place this sticker on the lamp door if the projector is mounted on the ceiling. - Only genuine InFocus lamps are tested for use in this projector.
+InFocus is not liable for the performance, safety or certification of any other lamps.
+The use of other lamps violates the projector warranty and voids all certification marks on this projector. - Use only the power cord provided.
+A surge-protected power strip is recommended. - Refer to this manual for proper startup and shutdown procedures. - Hg Lamp contains mercury.
+Manage in accordance with local disposal laws.
+See www.lamprecycle.org. - In the unlikely event of a lamp rupture, particles may exit through the projector vents.
+When the projector is turned on, keep people, food, and drinks out of the "keep out" area under and around the projector, as indicated by the "X" areas.